-1. Chair of the selection committee receives communication from the Medical Missions Team.
+1. Chair of the nomination committee receives communication from the Medical Missions Team.

-2. Chair of the selection then communicates with the CSMTA National Office for official call for applicants.
+2. Chair of the nomination committee then communicates with the CSMTA National Office for official call for applicants.

 3. National Office through e-mail blast and website posting sends out the call for applicants to serve on the medical team.

-4. Once the Selection committee is finished with its nominations the names are forwarded to the National Office to ensure the members are in good standing.
+4. Once the nomination committee is finished with its nominations the names are forwarded to the National Office to ensure the members are in good standing.

-6. Nominated candidates are notified by either the Chief Therapist or Chief Medical Officer, not the CSMTA Selections Chair.
+6. Nominated candidates are notified by either the Chief Therapist or Chief Medical Officer, not the CSMTA Nomination Chair.

 7. CSMTA and chosen candidate do not disclose nominated candidates until announcements have been made (media press) or the candidate has been given permission from the COC.